UnaryLab/archx/zoo/mugi/README.md

 ## Artifact Evaluation
 > [!IMPORTANT]
 > This evaluation is built using the newest version of archx, causing some values to differ by inconsequential amounts.
-To see the results true to the published paper, please run the artifact [here](#zenodo)
+To see the results true to the published paper, please run the [zenodo artifact](#zenodo).

 To run the artifact to reproduce our results, please first install Archx [here](../../README.md).